nodegoat/documentation/domain/README.md

 ### Public Interfaces

 The Public Interfaces module is available for multi-user nodegoat Domains.
+See the [Public Interface section](/configuration/public_interfaces/README.md) for more information on this.

 ## Model

 ### Model

 In Model you create, configure and reconfigure your custom Data Model.
-See the Data Model section for more information on how to work with Types, Classifications, and Reversed Classifications.
+See the [Data Model section](/configuration/data_model/README.md) for more information on how to work with Types, Classifications, and Reversed Classifications.

 ### Import

 In Import you upload and manage your source files and create and configure your Import Templates.
-See the Import Section for more information on this.
+See the [Import Section](/configuration/import/README.md) for more information on this.

 ### Linked Data

 In Linked Data you create and configure the linked data resources that you use in your Domain.
-See the Linked Data section in the Configuration section for more info on this.
-The Linked Data section in the Usage section outlines the usage of Linked Data resources in your Data Model.
+See the [Linked Data section](/configuration/linked_data/README.md) in the Configuration section for more information on this.